When HR becomes too challenging for a small business to handle on their own

 Additionally, as a business grows, so too does its payroll and certain legal requirements.
 A PEO partner can help prepare business owners for these changes and ensure compliance as the company moves forward.

-And should business leaders (or employees) have questions at any time, team members from the PEO are there to assist and help find solutions that ultimately benefit the company.
+And should business leaders (or employees) have questions at any time, team members from the PEO are there to assist and help find solutions that ultimately benefit the company and employees.

 PEOs Help Employers with More than Just HR

-(NAPEO) show that PEOs help their clients with more than just their HR needs.
+show PEOs help their clients with more than just their HR needs.

 By addressing HR concerns, PEOs help their clients achieve business growth and longevity.